 Every night across Australia, more than 105,000 people are homeless.
 Two out of three people who look for crisis accommodation are turned away; there are ‘no vacancies’.
 Many end up on the street or living in sub standard boarding houses, caravans, squats, cars, refuges, or sleeping on friends’ couches.
 Vast numbers of our fellow Australians live in these miserable and often dangerous conditions.

 Homelessness is complex, with each person having a different journey into homelessness.
 Homelessness is often the end point to a series of life events, and the people who are homeless are not who you may think.
 Close to half the homeless are female — many with young children — and nearly half of all homeless are under the age of 25.
-Domestic/family violence is the biggest single contributor to homelessness.
+Domestic/family violence and a lack of affordable housing are the biggest contributors to homelessness.
 Other major contributors are poor mental health, family breakdown, debt, poverty, lease expiry, violence and abuse, chronic gambling and substance addiction, leaving state care or leaving prison.

 It is a national disgrace that Australia is not taking more action to end homelessness.

 In most developed countries, including Australia, homelessness service provision has grown in response to the problem and has tended to address the immediate or crisis needs of people.
 There has been less strategic development of systems that have anticipated ending chronic homelessness.